For Darkness Shows the Stars

 In the dystopia of FOR DARKNESS SHOWS THE STARS, Elliot was born a Luddite, one of the privileged class of people who survived the Wars of the Lost and are allowed to own property and people.
 Her best friend has always been Kai, who was born to work for someone else.
 Kai decides to break free and follow his dream to become an explorer, and he invites Elliot to go with him.
 When she refuses because she feels responsible to the people who work on the land her family owns, Kai can't forgive her.
 Four years later, Kai returns, now a successful explorer; meanwhile, Elliot's father's farm is slowly sinking into ruin.
 Though Elliot still harbors deep feelings for her former friend, he seems interested only in showing her how well he's done.
 But the world around them is changing, and the new questions that arise about things they've always accepted as fact just may change them as well.

 Is it any good?

-Elliot is a richly developed character, and the decision she has to make between being loyal to her family's workers and following the love of her life for new adventures is one that will have many readers sympathizing with her difficult choice.
+Elliot is a richly developed character, and readers will sympathize with her difficult decision: being loyal to her family's workers or following the love of her life for new adventures.

 Though the repetition of some of the concepts can get tiresome, and the language is occasionally imprecise, For Darkness Shows the Stars is a well-paced story that will keep readers quickly turning pages as more of the past is revealed and Elliot's dilemma becomes increasingly difficult.
 In an abundant field of dystopian YA literature, For Darkness Shows the Stars stands out because its underlying concepts are fascinating and relevant, and its characters are real and relatable.